Thursday, January 31, 2013

 BHE signal means Bus High Enable signal.
 The BHE signal is made low when

 there is some read or write operation is carried out. ie .
-When ever the data bus of the system is busy i.e. whenever there is some data transfer then the BHE signal is made low.
+When ever the data bus of the system is busy i.e. whenever there is some data transfer then the BHE signal is

-75.What are the predefined interrupts in 8086?
+75.What are the predefined interrupts

-The various predefined interrupts are,
+The various predefined

-DIVISION BY ZER(type 0) Interrupt.
+DIVISION BY ZERO (type 0) Interrupt.
 SINGLE STEP (type 1) Interrupt.
-NONMASKABLE (type2) Interrupt.
-BREAK POINT (type 3) Interrupt.
-OVER FLOW (type 4) Interrupt.

-76. What are the different flag available in status register of 8086?
+76. What are the different flag available in status

-There are 6 one bit flags are present.
-They are,
+bit flags are present.

 AF - Auxiliary Carry Flag